The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Energy gradient

-Short definition: Intentional variation of laser intensity according to different tattoo zones.
+Short definition: Intentional variation of laser intensity across different areas of the tattoo.

-The energy gradient is a strategy consisting of modulating fluence according to different areas within the same tattoo.
-Areas with high pigment density may require a different fluence from lighter areas.
-This approach requires significant clinical expertise and precise reading of the tattoo before treatment.
+The energy gradient is a strategy that modulates fluence across the different areas of a single tattoo.
+Areas of high pigment density may need a different fluence from lighter areas.
+This approach requires significant expertise and a precise reading of the tattoo before treatment.

 H